-**The Snail will have a limited number of SIGNED COPIES (tip-ins) of this new novel by bestselling author Peter Heller.
-Preorder now!**— From Coming Soon - Preorder Now
+**The Snail has SIGNED COPIES of this new adventure novel by the bestselling Peter Heller.**— From NEW & NOTABLE books

 The best-selling author of The River returns with a vibrant, lyrical novel about an enforcement ranger in Yellowstone National Park who likes wolves better than most people.
 When a clandestine range war threatens his closest friend, he must shake off his own losses and act swiftly to discover the truth and stay alive.